Insurance for Visits to the USA

 - 24/7 worldwide travel and emergency medical assistance.

-Plans that offer comprehensive coverage are quite different then limited plans.
+Plans that offer comprehensive coverage are quite different than limited plans.
 Comprehensive plans pay a percentage amount for each eligible expense, typically 70 – 90% up to the first $5,000 on the policy and 100% after that.
 Comprehensive coverage plans offer more than limited plans and may offer coverage for acute onset of pre-existing conditions.
 These global medical insurance plans are typically annual contracts and are renewable for life, or to a certain age.

 - Customize your medical coverage to suit your needs